danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 ## What was wrong with the CSS

 Before touching anything, I had Claude Code perform an audit of the existing styles.
-The results were what you'd expect from CSS that grew organically through vibe-coding: duplicated rules spread across multiple files silently fighting each other for cascade priority, a 2011-era reset missing `box-sizing: border-box`, button styles copy-pasted into four different files, and hard-coded hex values scattered everywhere despite a `variables.css` already existing.
+The results were what you'd expect from vibe-coded CSS: duplicated rules spread across multiple files silently fighting each other for cascade priority, a 2011-era reset missing `box-sizing: border-box`, button styles copy-pasted into four different files, and hard-coded hex values scattered everywhere despite a `variables.css` already existing.
 It worked until it didn't.

 ## The goal: a true refactor